joserocha3/pablorocha.me/_posts/react-query-with-hasura.md

 ![setup complete](/assets/blog/react-query-with-hasura/4-setup-complete.png)

 There will now be a big blue _Launch Console_ button on the top right of the window.
 This will lead you to the console where you will make all your database changes.
-Any changes made in the console will trigger you GraphQL API to be updated, reflecting the changes you made.
+Any changes made in the console will trigger your GraphQL API to be updated, reflecting the changes you made.
 Neat!

 ### Create a Database Table